cooscoos/Hoive/README.md

 Make this a server application so that people can play on the internet.
 Steps:

+- add a basic front end for web, will make bug testing a lot easier.
 - some issue with session data as current user not being stored.
 Figure this out next -- cookies on line 23 of lib.rs
 - line 65 of api used to be a json, any benefit in this?